Polyacrylamide gel electrophoresis: Components

 Ammonium persulfate (APS) (N2H8S2O8; mW: 228.2) is a source of free radicals and is often used as an initiator for gel formation.
 An alternative source of free radicals is riboflavin, which generated free radicals in a photochemical reaction.

-TEMED (N, N, N′, N′-tetramethylethylenediamine) (C6H16N2; mW: 116.21) stabilizes free radicals and improves polymerization.
+N, N, N′, N′-tetramethylethylenediamine (TEMED) (C6H16N2; mW: 116.21) stabilizes free radicals and improves polymerization.
 The rate of polymerisation and the properties of the resulting gel depend on the concentrations of free radicals.
 Increasing the amount of free radicals results in a decrease in the average polymer chain length, an increase in gel turbidity and a decrease in gel elasticity.
 Decreasing the amount shows the reverse effect.
 The lowest catalytic concentrations that allow polymerisation in a reasonable period of time should be used.
 APS and TEMED are typically used at approximately equimolar concentrations in the range of 1 to 10 mM.

 Chemicals for processing and visualization

 The following chemicals and procedures are used for processing of the gel and the protein samples visualized in it.

-Tracking dye; as proteins and nucleic acids are mostly colorless, their progress through the gel during electrophoresis cannot be easily followed.
+Tracking dye: As proteins and nucleic acids are mostly colorless, their progress through the gel during electrophoresis cannot be easily followed.
 Anionic dyes of a known electrophoretic mobility are therefore usually included in the PAGE sample buffer.
-A very common tracking dye is Bromophenol blue (BPB, 3',3",5',5" tetrabromophenolsulfonphthalein).
+A very common tracking dye is bromophenol blue (BPB, 3',3",5',5" tetrabromophenolsulfonphthalein).
 This dye is coloured at alkali and neutral pH and is a small negatively charged molecule that moves towards the anode.
 Being a highly mobile molecule it moves ahead of most proteins.
 As it reaches the anodic end of the electrophoresis medium electrophoresis is stopped.
 It can weakly bind to some proteins and impart a blue colour.
 Other common tracking dyes are xylene cyanol, which has lower mobility, and Orange G, which has a higher mobility.

-Loading aids; most PAGE systems are loaded from the top into wells within the gel.
-To ensure that the sample sinks to the bottom of the gel, sample buffer is supplemented with additives that increase the density of the sample.
+Loading aids: Most PAGE systems are loaded from the top into wells within the gel.
+To ensure that the sample sinks to the bottom of the well, sample buffer is supplemented with additives that increase the density of the sample.
 These additives should be non-ionic and non-reactive towards proteins to avoid interfering with electrophoresis.
 Common additives are glycerol and sucrose.

 Coomassie brilliant blue R-250 (CBB)(C45H44N3NaO7S2; mW: 825.97) is the most popular protein stain.
 It is an anionic dye, which non-specifically binds to proteins.
 The structure of CBB is predominantly non-polar, and it is usually used in methanolic solution acidified with acetic acid.
 Proteins in the gel are fixed by acetic acid and simultaneously stained.
 The excess dye incorporated into the gel can be removed by destaining with the same solution without the dye.
 The proteins are detected as blue bands on a clear background.
 As SDS is also anionic, it may interfere with staining process.
 Therefore, large volume of staining solution is recommended, at least ten times the volume of the gel.